umarkhayaz/umarkhayaz/README.md

 - 👋 Hi, I’m @umarkhayaz
 - 👀 I’m interested in ML Applications in Civil and Structure Engineering
 - 🌱 I’m currently learning Python and ML Techniques
-- 💞️ I’m looking to collaborate on Computational Engineering
+- 💞️ I will be working primarily on ML Applications in the domain of Structural Engineering and Mechanics
 - 📫 reach me on my email: umarkhayaz@gmail.com

 <!---